the BATForce story...

-It is not possible or desirable for every single agency to develop a comprehensive, current overview of the needs of young people – BATForce is an information vehicle that accumulates this information for every agency.
+Nor is it possible or desirable for every agency to develop a comprehensive, current overview of the needs of young people – BATForce is an information vehicle that accumulates this information for every agency.

 Rather than wasting effort on re-inventing programs BATForce is a meeting place for ideas and sharing of practice by facilitating and supporting collaborative programming.

 Rather than seeing every agency struggle to represent the youth sector BATForce simultaneously represents its members and the youth sector for our region.

 BATForce is a membership driven; collaborative service co-ordination vehicle that proactively responds to changing needs of both service providers and young people.

 BATForce has a practical structure and approach

 BATForce is an independent incorporated association in the State of Victoria and operates a simple, practical structure based on the sharing of ideas and information from the community of services and eco-systems that support young people.

 In short, the structure and approach could not be simpler.

 BATForce is based on a participatory model

 BATForce is a meeting place for ideas and opportunities.
 The principle of participation is fundamental to the operation of BATForce.
 The alliance is only as strong as the contribution made by its member agencies.

 The roles of the BATForce Executive (Chairperson, Vice Chairperson, Secretary, and Treasurer) are drawn from the agencies.

 BATForce connects with the community through education, information and advocacy.
 A variety of tools and methodologies are utilised to consult and include the voices of young people and the stakeholders who support them.